 Governors and fuel control units automatically adjust engine power to maintain rotor rpm when the collective pitch is changed.
 If the governor or fuel control unit fails, any change in collective pitch requires manual adjustment of the throttle to maintain correct rpm.
-In the event of a high side failure, the engine and rotor rpm tend to increase above the normal range.
+In the event of a high side failure, the engine and rotor rpm tend to increase above the normal range due to the engine being commanded to put out too much power.
 If the rpm cannot be reduced and controlled with the throttle, close the throttle and enter an autorotation.
-If the failure is on the low side, normal rpm may not be attainable, even if the throttle is manually controlled.
+If the failure is on the low side, the engine output is allowed to go below the collective and normal rpm may not be attainable, even if the throttle is manually controlled.
 In this case, the collective has to be lowered to maintain rotor rpm.
 A running or roll-on landing may be performed if the engine can maintain sufficient rotor rpm.
 If there is insufficient power, enter an autorotation.
 As stated previously in this chapter, before responding to any type of mechanical failure, pilots should confirm that rotor rpm is not responding to flight control inputs.
 If the rotor rpm can be maintained in the green operating range, the failure is in the instrument, and not mechanical.